-The bureau of U.S. Citizenship and Immigration Services (USCIS) processes all naturalization applications and provides the Court with a list of the candidates selected to be naturalized in the Federal Court.
+The U.S. Citizenship and Immigration Service (USCIS) processes all naturalization applications and provides the Court with a list of the candidates selected to be naturalized in the Federal Court.

 Currently, the selection consists of only those petitioners who have requested to:

 Participate in the Naturalization Ceremony and swear the oath of allegiance in formal court proceeding.

 Change their names legally and have their new names appear on the Certificate of Naturalization.